CollectionBuilder/collectionbuilder-contentdm/docs/cloud.md

 These theme configuration options drive pre-made pages (with layout `subjects` and `locations` respectively), and use the layout value to add an _include via `foot.html` (which allows the theme values to be used).
 Modifying the config settings can easily transform these two pages into clouds based on any metadata field.
+These settings also create matching data outputs in the `/data/` folder.

+If `subjects-fields` or `locations-fields` is blank or commented out, the template will not build out the related cloud page or data, which saves build time.
+If you are developing a particularly large collection, you can comment out these options to make rebuild much quicker.

+Keep in mind these page stubs (`/subjects.html`, `/locations.html`) will also have to be present in "config-nav.csv" to show up in your navigation.

 ## Cloud Layout and Front matter